Guides

 });

-Delegation to validator.js through test()
+Delegation to validator.js with test()

 import isEmail from 'validator/lib/isEmail';